jhare96/reinforcement-learning/README.md

 # reinforcement-learning

-A small reinforcement learning library used for MSc dissertation project at the University of Sheffield.
+A small reinforcement learning library used for MSc dissertation project ['Dealing with sparse rewards in reinforcement learning'](https://arxiv.org/abs/1910.09281) at the University of Sheffield.

 This repository has working implementations of the following reinforcement agents:
           1. Advantage Actor Critic (A2C)